-The Bachelor's of Science in Nursing degree is for students who want to make a difference in the lives of patients through compassionate, patient-focused care.
+The Bachelor of Science in Nursing (BSN) degree is for students who want to make a difference in the lives of patients through compassionate, person-centered care.
 A values-based curriculum teaches students to be sensitive to the unique needs of different patients.
-State-of-the-art simulation labs and competitive clinicals at some of the best hospitals in the world help prepare our graduates to become knowledgeable, empathetic professionals.
+State-of-the-art simulation labs and patient-centered clinicals at some of the best hospitals in the world help prepare our graduates to become knowledgeable, empathetic professionals.

-Students interested in the Bachelor's of Science in Nursing degree and who meet certain criteria may be directly accepted into the major as first-year students.
+Students interested in the Bachelor of Science in Nursing degree and who meet certain criteria may be directly accepted into the major as first-year students.

 Students who do not meet the direct-accept criteria but are admitted to Regis College have the option of pursuing the first-year nursing curriculum and be evaluated for acceptance by nursing faculty at the end of the first semester of sophomore year.

 To be considered for the nursing major, students must have a minimum 3.0 GPA and no courses below 2.0 (C).
 Students must earn a B- (2.7) in all NU courses.
 Once a student matriculates into the nursing major, an overall GPA of 2.7 and a 2.7 (B minus) grade in all nursing courses must be maintained.

 Yes!
 If you are looking to get your bachelor's degree in nursing sooner than four years, our Accelerated Bachelor of Science in Nursing (ABSN) program will get you your degree in just 16 months.
 This program is ideal for those looking for a career change, graduates who hold an associate's degree in nursing, or students pursuing multiple degrees.